 Passed reform with the OSA to add additional drop box locations on college campuses.
 In the first months of OMV/AVR, nearly 100,000 Oregonians were added to the voter rolls.
 To help educate new voters and encourage them to vote, the Bus partnered with The Oregon League of Conservation Voters Education Fund to do a multi layered voter mobilization effort through door and phone contact to increase turnout among these new, largely low-propensity voters.
 We also won the creation of the Open & Accountable Elections public campaign funding program at the City of Portland in a large coalition effort.

-Recognizing the impact of automatic voter registration and the infrequency with which Oregonians access the DMV, we decided to expand pre-registration to 16-year-olds.
+Recognizing the impact of automatic voter registration and the infrequency with which Oregonians access the DMV, we decided to expand pre-registration to 16-year-olds in 2017.
 We won in the legislature and as of January 1, 2018, all eligible 16 and 17 year-olds can register to vote.
 According to Oregon’s Secretary of State office, 195,500 16 and 17-year-olds have pre-registered to vote.

 One of the biggest barriers to voting is registration.
 By getting 16 and 17-year-olds registered to vote before they turn 18, we’re helping build good habits and strong voters.
 We led the charge for pre-registration in 2007, securing pre-registration for 17-year-olds.